-It took me about four or five years after having my first child to adjust my heart and my mind to finding that contentment I had been searching for.
+It took me about four or five years after having my first child to adjust my heart and my mind to finding the contentment I had been searching for.

 What I’ve Learned

-What I ultimately had to do was take these feelings to Jesus, ask him how He could be enough for me and change my attitude toward this stage of life I was in.
+What I ultimately had to do was take these feelings to Jesus.
+I had to ask Him how He could be enough for me and change my attitude toward this stage of life I was in.

 Every time we have a bad attitude about something in our lives, isn’t it a reflection of our hearts?
 Shouldn’t we put these problems before God and ask Him to help us see it with His eyes?